-High levels of humidity is necessary for the carpenter ants to build and maintain their primary nests in good condition as they are very sensitive to humidity in general.
+High levels of humidity are necessary for the carpenter ants to build and maintain their primary nests in good condition as they are very sensitive to humidity in general.

 Satellite nests are built later when the workers in the primary nest become mature enough.
 The resident nests are home to life forms at earlier stages of the development of the species such as larvae and pupae.

-Formica ligniperda is a carnivorous species but also scavenges food different from animals.
-Dead insects are in the menu of the carpenter ant quite frequently but they also consume honeydew from aphids and nectar from plants.
+Formica ligniperda is a carnivorous species but also scavenges food differently from animals.
+Dead insects are on the menu of the carpenter ant quite frequently but they also consume honeydew from aphids and nectar from plants.

 Carpenter ants eat any sugary source of food such as honey and fruit juices, that’s why it’s important to always take care of proper food storage in your home so you don’t attract these insects with your negligence in the kitchen.

 You are most likely to spot carpenter ants in your home during the night as they are more active then.
-Take a good care of any other dead insects in the premises in order to avoid attracting carpenter ants which would feed on these deceased insects for sure.
+Take good care of any other dead insects on the premises in order to avoid attracting carpenter ants which would feed on these deceased insects for sure.

 Can Ants Cause Structural Damage in the UK?

 As mentioned above, carpenter ants are among the most destructive ant species of all.
-The can damage wooden elements of a structure so bad so the integrity of the building is no longer reliable.
+They can damage the wooden elements of a structure so badly so the integrity of the building is no longer reliable.
 This is why we recommend hiring professional ant exterminators in the beginning when you notice signs of ant infestation.

 Pharaoh ants, on the other hand, cannot cause structural damage but they are known for transmitting some diseases such as staphylococcus, salmonella, and clostridium, which may even lead to the development of botulism.

-Ants are very tiny crawling insects that are unique workers and great example of perfect organisation.
-There are thousands of species across the world but there are less than hundred types of ants in the UK.
+Ants are very tiny crawling insects that are unique workers and a great example of perfect organisation.
+There are thousands of species across the world but there are less than a hundred types of ants in the UK.
 Most of them are harmless.
-Anyway, some species can possess threat to your health.
+Anyway, some species can pose a threat to your health.
 Most commonly, ants are annoying and difficult to be exterminated.
-For that reason, a professional help is recommended before the infestation exceeds.
+For that reason, professional help is recommended before the infestation exceeds.

 Bear in mind that we only aim to provide some useful information about the types of ants in the UK, what are the possible health risks and dangers to you and your family.
 We cannot guarantee that you will experience the above - mentioned concerns.
 We don't provide professional medical advice.